-The statute of limitations related to tax returns of the Company's German subsidiary is closed for all tax years up to and including 2014.
+The statute of limitations related to tax returns of the Company's Japanese subsidiary for all tax years up to and including 2017 has lapsed.

-With respect to the Company's Chinese, Australian, Canadian, Dutch, Japanese, UK, French, Italian, Bulgarian, Turkish, Belgian, Indian, Swedish, and Romanian subsidiaries, the statute of limitations related to its tax returns is open for all tax years since incorporation.
+With respect to the Company's Australian, Dutch, UK, Italian, Bulgarian, Turkish, Belgian, Indian, Swedish, Korean, and Romanian subsidiaries as well as its other Chinese subsidiary, the statute of limitations with respect to these entities' tax returns for all tax years since incorporation has yet to lapse.